Biggestmahe/MadPunch/README.md

-You need to install Pygame, cryptography and ctypes libraries in order to play the game. have fun!
+You need to install Pygame, cryptography, sqlite3 and ctypes libraries in order to play the game. have fun!